 Experiences woodworkers have different recommendations for proper speeds for sanding using a drill press, but the ideal speeds will likely be between 1,000 and 2,000 rpm for most applications.
-Type of wood and sandpaper grit will affect the results, so be prepared to experiment a little.
+The type of wood and sandpaper grit will affect the results, so be prepared to experiment a little.

 Using Your Router Table for Spindle Sanding

 The procedure is similar should you choose to use your router table.
-Place the spindle into the 1/4" collet and tighten the collet, making sure that there is at least 3/8" at the bottom of the spindle and the top of the collet.
+Place the spindle into the 1/4-inch collet and tighten the collet, making sure that there is at least 3/8 inch at the bottom of the spindle and the top of the collet.
 Next, adjust your router's height so that the bottom of the sanding drum is just below the table's surface, with most of the sanding drum extending above the table.

-SAFETY NOTE: Do not attempt to use a spindle sander on a non-variable speed router.
-The 20-25,000 RPMs of a single speed router is much faster than a spindle sander is designed to operate.
+Safety Note: Do not attempt to use a spindle sander on a non-variable speed router.
+The 20–25,000 rpm of a single-speed router is much faster than a spindle sander is designed to operate.